 — The Veterans Yoga Project is an educational and advocacy organization dedicated to improving the health and well being of military veterans.
 Working in partnership with veterans, active-duty military personnel, student veterans organizations, and other non-profit organizations, Veterans Yoga Project facilitate and undertake teacher training and healing programs that promote resilience and well-being among veterans, their families, and their communities.

-— Our beloved founder, India Supera, now serves as President of the Board for Tibetan Children’s Education Foundation, an organization dedicated to the preservation of the Tibetan culture through education and assistance, raising awareness of the culture, and empowering Tibetans to carry out these goals.
+— For many years, our beloved founder, India Supera, served as board president of Tibetan Children’s Education Foundation, an organization dedicated to the preservation of the Tibetan culture through education and assistance, raising awareness of the culture, and empowering Tibetans to carry out these goals.
+Crystal Water, India’s daughter and current executive director of the Feathered Pipe Foundation, and ranch manager Winter Safronoff continue the tradition serving on TCEF’s board of directors.

 Today, the Feathered Pipe Foundation fiscally sponsors: